collindavies/time-series-visualizer/README.md

 # time-series-visualizer
-Visualize time series data using Pandas, seaborn, and numpy.
+Visualize time series data using Pandas, seaborn, numpy, and matplotlib.

 ## Goals - Use the data to complete the following tasks: